open-gamma-ray-astro/gamma-astro-data-formats/source/events/index.rst

 This document describes the IACT DL3 event list format.

-Event lists are stored in FITS files that contain the following extensions (HDUs):
+Event lists and associated information are stored in FITS files that contain the following extensions (HDUs):

 .. toctree::
    :maxdepth: 1